COURSE GUIDE

 During the course, you will learn how to:

-• Effectively and confidently care for babies, toddlers and children and support their development during the vitally important early childhood years.
+• Effectively and confidently care for children of all ages and support their development during the vitally important early childhood years.

-• Promote safe sleep; provide positive nappy-changing, toileting and mealtime experiences; and create a healthy, supportive and safe environment for babies and toddlers.
+• Promote safe sleep; provide positive nappy-changing, toileting and mealtime experiences; create a healthy, supportive and safe environment for children of all ages.

 Learning Material